-In this paper we study the synchronization of a stochastically-driven, current-based, integrate-and-fire neuronal model on a preferential-attachment network with scale-free characteristics and high clustering through cascading total firing events where every neuron in the network fires at the same instant of time.
-We show that in the regime where the system remains in this highly synchronous state, the firing rate of the network is fully described by the external drive.
-On the other hand, the probability for the network to maintain synchronized depends on a balance between the fluctuations of the external input and the synaptic coupling strength.
-In order to accurately predict the probability to see repeated cascading total firing events we must include a description of the local network topology around one node, and not just the degree distribution.
-We compare our fully analytical results for a particular preferential-attachment network to direct numerical simulations.
+We study the synchronization of a stochastically driven, current-based, integrate-and-fire neuronal model on a preferential-attachment network with scale-free characteristics and high clustering.
+The synchrony is induced by cascading total firing events where every neuron in the network fires at the same instant of time.
+We show that in the regime where the system remains in this highly synchronous state, the firing rate of the network is completely independent of the synaptic coupling, and depends solely on the external drive.
+On the other hand, the ability for the network to maintain synchrony depends on a balance between the fluctuations of the external input and the synaptic coupling strength.
+In order to accurately predict the probability of repeated cascading total firing events, we go beyond mean-field and treelike approximations and conduct a detailed second-order calculation taking into account local clustering.
+Our explicit analytical results are shown to give excellent agreement with direct numerical simulations for the particular preferential-attachment network model investigated.

 Click here to download a preprint of this paper.